TarunKumarSahariya/sql/README.md

 Here's the breakdown of the top data analyst jobs in 2023:-

-- **Wide Salary Range**: Top 10 paying data analyst roles span from $184,000 to $650,000, indicating significant salary potential in the field.
+- **Wide Salary Range**: Top 10 paying data analyst roles span from $111,175 to $177,283 indicating significant salary potential in the field.

-- **Diverse Employers**: Companies like SmartAsset, Meta, and AT&T are among those offering high salaries, showing a broad interest across different industries.
+- **Diverse Employers**: Companies like Bosch Group, Eagle Genomics, and ServiceNow are among those offering high salaries, showing a broad interest across different industries.

-- **Job Title Variety**: There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.
+- **Job Title Variety**: There's a high diversity in job titles, from Data Analyst to Research Engineer, reflecting varied roles and specializations within data analytics.

 ![top_paying_jobs](assets/top_paying_jobs.png)
 *Bar graph visualizing the top 10 paying job roles for data analysts according to the yearly salary; ChatGPT generated this graph from my SQL query results*